 - Salt & Pepper to taste

-Place the new potatoes in a large saucepan, add 1/2 teaspoon salt, cover with cold water and cook till the potatoes are tender.
-Drain, peel and set aside
+Place the sweet potatoes in a large saucepan, add 1/2 teaspoon salt, cover with cold water, and cook till the potatoes are tender.
+Drain, peel, and set aside

-Heat the olive oil in a large frying pan, add the mustard seeds and when they start to pop, add onion, ginger and garlic.
-Saute until the onions are tender, add the chili powder, turmeric powder, and garam masala, saute for a minute.
+Heat the olive oil in a large frying pan, add the mustard seeds, and when they start to pop, add onion, ginger, and garlic.
+Saute until the onions are tender, add the chili powder, turmeric powder, and garam masala, and saute for a minute.

-Serve hot with warmed Naan bread or chipatis.
+Serve hot with warmed Naan bread or chapatis.